Elevation shapes are shapes that scale automatically based on the dimensions of a product and are located in the Elevation Shapes Visio stencil.

 Shape Data Window

-All data properties are available in the Shape Data window.
+All user adjustments are available as shape data fields in the Shape Data window.

-The following are the data properties.
+The following are the shape data fields.

-Data Property | Description |
+Field | Description |

 Show Text Blocks | This will show or hide the text block in the middle of the shape.

-The default is set to True. |
+The default is True. |

 Merge Text Blocks | You can break out the text block into separate Manufacturer, model, and Component ID text blocks with separate movement options.

-The default is set to True. |
+The default is True. |

 Snap Text Block Position | You can have the text snap to specific areas on the shape, or if you turn it off, you can free-form the text.

-The default is set to True. |
+The default is True. |

 Show Text Callout | This displays a line that connects the text to the shape.

-The default is set to True. |
+The default is True. |

 Show Faceplate Text | Faceplate text is the smaller text that stays within the shape and is designed to mimic the look and feel of actual manufacturer equipment.